grisu/gricli/USAGE.md

 Lists all jobs in the job database.

-The job database will store information on jobs that are currently running or have finished / stopped.
+The job database will store information on jobs that are currently running, finished or killed.
 Once a job has been cleaned or archived, the job will be removed from the database and can no longer be queried.

 Example usage:

     print jobs

+## print messages

+Prints pending messages from asynchronous operations

+Commands can be issued to run in the background using the ampersand '&' e.g:

+    submit echo hello &
+    kill job myjob &
+    clean job myjob &
+    archive job myjob &

+The commands will then be executed asynchronously and when they have completed an asterisk '*' will be shown in the shell prompt e.g:

+    jobs> submit echo hello &
+    ...
+    (1*) jobs>

+This command will show the messages produced by these background opertations, informing you of their success or failure.
+Once the messages have been printed, they are cleared from memory.

+Example usage:

+    print messages

 ## print package